Posted On Feb 14, 2020

 ‘Stress is not a cause of seizures’.

-All ‘first-time seizures’ require medical consultation.
+All ‘first-time seizures’ require medical consultation with the best neurologist in Bangalore.
 The doctor may ask for certain tests like EEG, CT or MRI scan of the brain depending on his assessment.

 Seizures are unpredictable and can cause physical injury and even death depending on the circumstances of occurrence.